-Consideration of alternative management strategies, such as leveraging ecological interactions, can aid managers in reinforcement of the desired stable state of a system.
-Although the limited set of options available to managers are often ineffective or even detrimental when implemented without consideration of species interactions, these interactions can be leveraged to create more avenues for maintenance of a stable state.
+Consideration of alternative management strategies, such as leveraging ecological interactions, can aid managers in reinforcing the desired stable state of a system.
+Although the limited set of options available to managers may be ineffective or even detrimental when implemented without consideration of species interactions, these interactions can be leveraged to create more avenues for maintenance of a stable state.
 For example, stocking has the potential to be ineffective at maintaining the stable state of a system (Figure 4b).
-Here, we highlight in particular how ecological interactions can be a reason why stocking is not effective at times.
+Here, we highlight how ecological interactions can be a reason why stocking is not effective at times.
 Our model shows that lower cost options, such as harvest controls of the target species, or through management of a competitor species can often be more effective than stocking in producing favorable outcomes (Figures 2 & 3).
+Although there are other drivers that influence the effectiveness of stocking in a system (e.g., habitat loss, climate change, genetics; Lorenzen, 2014; Hansen et al., 2015; Ziegler et al.,2017; Tingley et al. 2020), our research emphasizes the critical need to integrate species interactions into management scenarios.
+Of course the idea of taking advantage of ecological interactions to manage a system is not entirely new.
+The management of invasive species has long included introducing ‘biocontrol’ agents into the system to predate upon or outcompete an invasive species in an effort to reduce its abundance (citations).
+A key distinction we make between our multispecies fishery and managing invasive species is that instead of introducing a biocontrol agent in the case of invasive species; we suggest using existing ecological interactions between the species already present.

-While there are other drivers that influence the effectiveness of stocking in a system (e.g., habitat loss, climate change; Hansen et al., 2015; Ziegler et al.,2017), this work emphasizes the need to integrate species interactions into management scenarios.
-Increasing consideration of variability and slow change that is outside a managers control in a system has resulted in the emergence of a safe operating space theory, increasing the call for adapting management to respond to ecological variables and complexity in the system (Carpenter et al., 2017).
-While safe operating space management allows for management of complexity, we highlight maintaining such a space through consideration of non-linear management strategies.
-Tradeoffs are likely to arise between directly managing a species or indirectly managing that species through its competitor, however, increasing our understanding of those interactions in likely to increase our predictive ability when proposing alternative management options.
+Increasing consideration of variability and slow change that is outside a managers control in a system has resulted in the emergence of a safe operating space theory, increasing the call for adapting management to respond to ecological variables and complexity in the system (Carpenter et al., 2017, Hansen et al. 2019).
+Although safe operating space management allows for management of complexity, we highlight maintaining such a space through consideration of non-linear management strategies.
+Tradeoffs are likely to arise between directly managing a species or indirectly managing that species through its competitor; however, a better understanding of those interactions is likely to increase our predictive ability when proposing alternative management options.
+Increasing understanding of inter-specific interactions can reveal a new dimension of the safe operating space in which the ‘operating space’ lies within population dynamics.